Therapy for addictions and unhelpful habits

 I have used CBT activity sheets/thought process forms and experiments for clients who are struggling.
 This allows someone to become more aware of their drives and allow them then to find solutions to changing them.
 Being able to slowly reduce the amounts they eat, drink or smoke can make it easier to give up.
 Going cold turkey can bring on problems of its own.

 There is also the problem with sleep – drinking alcohol or taking drugs disrupts your sleep, especially the REM cycle, which is the time during sleep that the brain processes emotions and memories.
 Years of drinking and drug taking can severely impair one’s memory and can lead to Alzheimer’s later in life.

 Chronic alcoholics will experience symptoms that will need medical help to control once the alcohol is removed.
 In these cases, I would insist that the client has full medical support before using hypnotherapy to close the compulsive habit down.
-In the majority of cases, however, a persons drinking habit can be controlled, reduced and removed altogether.
-Unlike stop smoking hypnotherapy however, it will take considerably more sessions than 1 or 2.
+In the majority of cases, however, a person drinking habit can be controlled, reduced and removed altogether.
+Unlike stop smoking hypnotherapy, however, it will take considerably more sessions than 1 or 2.
 It’s more likely to be anything up to 12.

 How alcohol affects the brain

 Alcohol affects brain chemistry by altering levels of the chemical messengers.
 These neurotransmitters carry the signals that control behaviours, thought processes and emotion.
 Alcohol increases the effects of the GABA – an inhibitor that causes sluggishness.
 It also inhibits glutamate, which results in a similar type of physiological slowdown.
 In addition, it also increases the amount of dopamine in the brain’s reward centre.
 This creates the feeling of pleasure that occurs when drinking alcohol.